+Feasible - means capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, legal, social, and technological factors.

 Fixed Facility – A stationary facility that is owned or controlled by a Permittee.
-A fixed facility includes, but is not limited to, corporate yards, public parks, cemeteries, or airfields, libraries, fire and police stations, and public power generation, sewer, or water utilities. section XIV.B.1 of Order No. R8-2024-0001 provides a non-exhaustive list of fixed facilities.
+A fixed facility includes, but is not limited to, corporate yards, public parks, cemeteries, or airfields, libraries, fire and police stations, and public power generation, sewer, or water utilities. section XIV.B.1 of Order No. R8-2026-0034 provides a non-exhaustive list of fixed facilities.

 Full Capture System – A treatment control, or series of treatment control measures, that traps all particles that are 5 mm or greater, and has a design treatment capacity that is either: